 Merino, S.S. and de los Ríos Carmenado, I., 2012.
 Capacity building in development projects.
 Procedia-Social and Behavioral Sciences, 46, pp.960-967.

 Mirimoghadam, M. and Ghazinoory, S., 2017.
-An institutional analysis of technological learning in Iran's oil and gas industry: Case study of south Pars gas field development.
+An institutional analysis of technological learning in Iran's oil and gas industry: A South Pars gas field development case study.
 Technological Forecasting and Social Change, 122, pp.262-274.

 MOTP., 2018.
 GUYANA OIL & GAS CAPACITY BUILDING PROJECT (P166730) TERMS OF REFERENCE (TOR) STRATEGIC ENVIRONMENTAL & SOCIAL ASSESSMENT. [online] Available at: <https://motp.gov.gy/index.php/notices/terms-of-reference/3317-guyana-oil-gas-capacity-building-project-p166730-terms-of-reference-tor-strategic-environmental-social-assessment> [Accessed 14 April 2020].